MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrading-extensions.md

 ---
 author: jswymer
-title: "How to: Write Extension Upgrade Code" ms.custom: na ms.date: 07/10/2017 ms.reviewer: na
-ms.suite: na
-ms.tgt_pltfrm: na
+title: "Upgrading an Extension V" to a new version"
+description: "Describes how to add code to upgrade data in a new extension version." ms.custom: na ms.date: 11/10/2017 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na